Sam-Belliveau/ece-4760-final-project/2-high-level-design.md

 Due to discrete sampling, time-difference estimates are quantized by the ADC sample period and microphone spacing.

-We can see on the demos gif on the right showing theoretical maximum resolution based on the sampling rate in.
+We can see on the desmos gif on the right showing theoretical maximum resolution based on the sampling rate in.
 The gif shows the resolution of various sample rates ranging from 0-50kHz with a 2kHz step size.
+The intersection of the curves are possible locations we can estimate.
+Regions of white space within a triangle get mapped to the the closest "corner of intersection".

 For example, sampling at \($100\,\mathrm{kHz}$\) \($10\,\mu\mathrm{s}$ per sample\) with an equilateral microphone triangle of \($10\,\mathrm{cm}$\) sides yields a maximum shift of about $\pm 30$ samples.
 Each pair of microphones then produces an integer shift in $\left[-30, +30\right]$ indicating their relative time difference.